paradoxinversion/lib-eoe/docs/events.md

 # Events

-Events are situations the player responds to.
-Events (with rare exception) are assumed to have already happened by the time the player sees them.
+Events are situations that occur in the game.
+Some events have options for the player to choose from in response to them.
+These events are generally assumed to have already happened by the time the player has the option to respond.

+## Event Definitions

+Each Game Event requires a Game Event Configuration object and some code to support the event.

+### Event Definition

+### Event Definition Properties

+name - The name of the event, to be shown to the player icon - the icon to associate with the event. icons should be chosen categorically.

+### Event Definition Functions
+Set Params
+Each event function has a function to set its parameters.
+These functions should not contain event execution logic (ie, modification of game entities).

+Resolve
+Each event object definition should have a resolve function.
+This function is responsible for modifying game entities and committing changes.

 ## GameEvent